-- An upgrade script file and a settings file, which allow you to upgrade to new software releases and new functionality without having to replace IP telephones. - Application files for all current 9600 Series IP Telephones.
-See the note below regarding 9670G software. - Other useful information such as a ReadMe file and a settings file template to customize parameters and settings. - As of software Release 2.0, all 96xx telephone software distribution packages include a file containing a copy of the Avaya Product Root Certificate Authority certificate. - As of software Release 2.0 software distribution packages include files for the languages supported for voice dialing Contacts.
-See Downloading Voice Dialing Language Files on page 58 for information.
+- An upgrade script file and a settings file, which allow you to upgrade to new software releases and new functionality without having to replace IP telephones. - Application files for all current 9600 Series IP Telephones. - Other useful information such as a ReadMe file and a settings file template to customize parameters and settings. - As of software Release 2.0, all 96xx telephone software distribution packages include a file containing a copy of the Avaya Product Root Certificate Authority certificate. - As of software Release 2.0 software distribution packages include files for the languages supported for voice dialing Contacts.
+See Downloading Voice Dialing Language Files on page 57 for information.

-The 9670G IP Telephone has unique software, unlike the other 9600 Series IP Telephones.
+The 9670G IP Telephone has unique software, unlike the other 9600 Series IPTelephones.
 When obtaining software from the Avaya Support Web site, be sure to download all of the software files you need for your environment.